2007 Tour de Romandie: Stage 3

-Although the course was really difficult, the favourites did not feel like attacking today.
+Although the course was difficult, the favourites did not perform as expected.
 And thus, the escapees got their shot at winning a stage.
-After a win in the Tirreno Adriatico cyclist Matteo Bono added another nice win to his palmares.
-He held of Japan's Beppu in the sprint.
-Beppu did score the first Pro Tour points ever for Japan though.
+After a stage win in the Tirreno–Adriatico, cyclist Matteo Bono added another nice win to his palmares.
+He held off Japan's Fumiyuki Beppu in the sprint.
+Beppu did score the first Pro Tour points ever for Japan.